 • "What is the next experiment that might be interesting to explore?"

-4. Review the answer and trace the exploration and thought chain, along side the code that was executed for the analysis.
+4. Review the answer and trace the reasoning chain alongside the code that was executed for the analysis.

 5. Use follow-up questions to refine your results or switch context.